tahmid198/ERC-20-Token/README.md

 <!-- ### Build

-approve will allow someone to approve another account to spend tokens on there behalf. -->
+approve function will let us approve a delegated transfer, the amount being transferred will be stored in a allowence. transferForm will allow us to execute that transfer.  -->

 ### Notes